-· Do not store or install the product in the following locations.
+• Do not store or install the product in the following locations.

-Failure to observe this caution may result in fire, electric shock, or damage to the equipment.
+Failure to observe this caution may result in fire, electric shock, or damage to the product.

-- · Locations subject to direct sunlight - Locations subject to temperatures outside the range specified in the storage/installation temperature conditions - · Locations subject to humidity outside the range specified in the storage/installation humidity conditions - · Locations subject to condensation as the result of extreme changes in temperature - · Locations subject to corrosive or flammable gases - · Locations subject to dust, salts, or iron dust - · Locations subject to exposure to water, oil, or chemicals - · Locations subject to shock or vibration - · Do not hold the product by the cables, motor shaft, or encoder while transporting it.
+- · Locations subject to direct sunlight - Locations subject to temperatures outside the range specified in the storage/installation temperature conditions - Locations subject to humidity outside the range specified in the storage/installation humidity conditions - · Locations subject to condensation as the result of extreme changes in temperature - · Locations subject to corrosive or flammable gases - · Locations subject to dust, salts, or iron dust - Locations subject to exposure to water, oil, or chemicals - Locations subject to shock or vibration - Do not hold the product by the cables, motor shaft, or terminal box while transporting it.
+Failure to observe this caution may result in injury or malfunction. - Do not place any load exceeding the limit specified on the packing box.